finalwebsites/subscription-tools/readme.txt

 == Frequently Asked Questions ==

-= The subscription form doesn't work, the first name isn't passed to the MailChimp list =
+= The subscription form doesn't work, the secondary name isn't passed to the mailinng list =

-Compare the merge fields you're using for the plugin settings and for your MailChimp mailing list.
-They need to be identical, use only the characters between the pipe symbols (|), check the [MC manual](http://kb.mailchimp.com/lists/managing-subscribers/manage-list-and-signup-form-fields) for information how to add additional merge fields
+Compare the merge fields you're using for the plugin settings and for your Sendy mailing list.
+They need to be identical, use only the characters from the  "Personalization tag"

 = How to add a manual goal in Clicky? =